Ebonsignori/Operating-Systems-Fall-2018/lectures/lecture_14 (10-18)/README.md

 This lecture: Interconcurrency

 ## Background
-**Independent Process**: A process that cannot be affected by any other processes, *and/or* be effected by other processes.
+**Independent Process**: A process that cannot affect any other processes, and/or be effected by other processes.

 **Cooperating Process**: A process that can affect *and/or* be effected by other processes